Evergreen, 4 to 6 inches long, with two needles per fascicle that snap cleanly when doubled.

 Bark

 On young trees, red-brown or pink to gray, flaky.
-Eventually becoming
+Eventually becoming plated, the plates have scaly surfaces.

 Form

 A medium-size tree with an ovoid crown and a clear bole.
-Foliage is tufted, resembling a fox tail.
+Foliage is tufted,resembling a fox tail.

 Copyright 2019 Virginia Tech Dept. of Forest Resources and Environmental